microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 Keep in mind the following key points about Azure SQL Performance:

 - Fixed capacities to choose from for CPU, memory, and I/O.
-- Tools like DMVs and Extended Events like SQL Server.
+- Tools exist like DMVs and Extended Events like SQL Server.
 - Query Store on by default and powers query tuning.
-- New Azure functionality to replace existing like Azure Metrics.
+- New Azure functionality exists to replace existing functionality like Azure Metrics.
-- DMVs new and designed for Azure.
+- DMVs exist that are new and designed for Azure.
-- New wait types specific to Azure.
+- New wait types exist specific to Azure.
-- Resource governance specific to Azure.
+- Resource governance is specific to Azure.
 - Scale up and down without need to migrate.
 - Intelligent Performance to get faster with no code changes.